-The Australian Government's VET FEE-HELP scheme will cease on 31 December 2016.
-It will be replaced by the VET Student Loans program which comes into effect on 1 January 2017.
+From 1 January 2017, the Australian Government's VET Student Loans program has replaced the VET FEE-HELP scheme.
 As with VET FEE-HELP, the new program will help students cover the cost of their fees and students only need to repay the loan when they reach a defined income level.

 VET Student Loans are administered by the Australian Government, not the NSW State Government.

 Under the VET Student Loans program, loans will only be available for qualifications on an approved course list.

 The VET Student Loans program also sets caps on the maximum loans available.
 The loan caps are set for each eligible qualification and are based on field of education.

 The approved course list and the loan cap for each of the eligible qualifications are available here.